 "If you mean Colonel Saxon," said the clerk, "I think that he also is one who hath much guile as well as valor.
 A stern, fierce soldier he was, as I know well, having fought back to back with him for forty minutes by the clock, against a troop of Sarsfield's horse.
-Plain of speech he was, and perhaps a trifle inconsiderate of the honor of a cavalier, but in the field it would have been well for the army had they had more such commanders."
+Plain of speech he was, and perhaps a trifle inconsiderate "All very clear and explicit, Master of the honor of a cavalier, but in the field it would have been well for the army had ing onto my feet, I put out my hand for they had more such commanders." the sword which I had laid all ready by